-will go into effect on July 1 after one calendar year following the unreduced retirement eligibility date.
-Exceptions to COLA Effective Dates: The COLA is effective July 1 following one full calendar year (January 1 to December 31) under any of the following circumstances: • The member is within five years of qualifying for an unreduced retirement benefit as of January 1, 2013. • The member retires on disability. • The member Is involuntarily separated from employment for causes other than job Exceptions to COLA Effective Dates: Same as Plan 1 Exceptions to COLA Effective Dates: Same as Plan 1 and Plan 2. performance or misconduct and is eligible to retire under the Workforce Transition Act or the Transitional Benefits Program. • The member dies in service and the member's survivor or beneficiary is eligible for a monthly death-in-service benefit.
-The COLA will go into effect on July 1 following one full calendar year (January 1 to December 31) from the date the monthly benefit begins.
-Disability Coverage Disability Coverage N/A N/A Disability Coverage
+anaditable convice the COLA

+creditable service, the COLA

+will go into effect on July 1

+after one calendar year

+following the unreduced

+retirement eligibility date.

+Exceptions to COLA Effective Exceptions to COLA Effective Exceptions to COLA Effective

+Dates: Dates: Dates:

+The COLA is effective July 1 Same as Plan 1 Same as Plan 1 and Plan 2.

+following one full calendar

+year (January 1 to December

+31) under any of the following

+circumstances:

+The member is within five

+years of qualifying for an

+unreduced retirement

+benefit as of January 1,

+2013.

+The member retires on

+disability.

+• The member Is

+involuntarily separated

+from employment for

+causes other than job

+performance or

+misconduct and is eligible

+to retire under the

+Workforce Transition Act

+or the Transitional Benefits

+Program.

+• The member dies in

+service and the member's

+survivor or beneficiary is

+eligible for a monthly

+death-in-service benefit.

+The COLA will go into

+effect on July 1 following

+one full calendar year

+(January 1 to December

+31) from the date the

+monthly benefit begins.

+,

+1

-Employees of school divisions (including Plan 1 and Plan2 opt-ins) participate in the Virginia Local Disability Program (VLDP) unless their local governing body provides an employer-paid comparable program for its members.
+Disability Coverage N/A Disability Coverage N/A Disability Coverage Employees of school divisions (including Plan 1 and Plan2 opt-ins) participate in the Virginia Local Disability Program (VLDP) unless their local governing body provides an employer-paid comparable program for its members.
 Hybrid members (including Plan 1 and Plan 2 opt-ins) covered under VLDP are subject to a one-year waiting period before becoming eligible for non-work-related disability benefits.

-Purchase of Prior Service

-Members may be eligible to purchase service from previous public employment, active duty military service, an eligible period of leave or VRS refunded service as creditable service in their plan.
+Purchase of Prior Service Members may be eligible to purchase service from previous public employment, active duty military service, an eligible period of leave or VRS refunded service as creditable service in their plan.
 Prior creditable service counts toward vesting, eligibility for retirement and the health insurance credit.
 Only active members are eligible to purchase prior service.
 When buying service, members must purchase their most recent period of service first.
 Members also may be eligible to purchase periods of leave without pay.
 Purchase of Prior Service Same as Plan 1.

-Purchase of Prior Service Defined Benefit Component:

-Same as Plan 1, with the following exceptions:

-- Hybrid Retirement Plan members are ineligible for ported service. - The cost for purchasing refunded service is the higher of 4% of creditable compensation or average final compensation. - Plan members have one year from their date of hire or return from leave to purchase all but refunded prior service at approximate normal cost.
+Purchase of Prior Service Defined Benefit Component: Same as Plan 1, with the following exceptions: Hybrid Retirement Plan members are ineligible for ported service.
+The cost for purchasing refunded service is the higher of 4% of creditable compensation or average final compensation.
+Plan members have one year from their date of hire or return from leave to purchase all but refunded prior service at approximate normal cost.
 After that on-year period, the rate for most categories of service will change to actuarial cost.

+Defined Contribution

+Component:

-Defined Contribution Component: Not applicable.
+Not applicable.